 - Industry Projects

 Several of these are on topics related to either transportation or sharing economy.

-We invite participation in the Industrial Mathematics Clinic: Tackling Collaboratively Emerging Problems in Industry to be held on the campus of the University of Minnesota, starting with the kick off workshop from July 24 to July 26, 2017.
-The program is sponsored by the National Science Foundation through the Institute of Mathematics and its Applications (IMA) at the University of Minnesota.
-This is a unique event that will bring together representatives from industry and academia to collaborate on challenging problems in industry with a focus on analytics.
-The organizers have identified four application areas of particular interest:
+The workshop portion of the Industrial Mathematics Clinic: Tackling Collaboratively Emerging Problems in Industry was held on the campus of the University of Minnesota from July 24 to July 26, 2017.
+The program was sponsored by the National Science Foundation through the Institute of Mathematics and its Applications (IMA) at the University of Minnesota.
+This unique event brought together more than 100 representatives from industry and academia to collaborate on challenging problems in industry with a focus on analytics.
+The organizers identified four application areas of particular interest:

 - Sharing economy

 The workshop featured presentations by several companies proposing research projects.
 Several of the proposed projects are related to transportation and sharing economy, including projects by Hourcar, Transdev, CH Robinson, and Ebay, among others.